OntoUML/ontouml-models/README.md

 ![Metadata overview showing a catalog, model datasets, their file distributions, and descriptive links.
 The technical overview explains the relationships and known constraint differences.](documentation/metadata-schema.png)

+> [!NOTE]
-This image is a conceptual overview, not the current normative validation specification.
+> This image is a conceptual overview, not the current normative validation specification.
 A [text explanation and constraint comparison](documentation/technical-overview.md#reading-the-metadata-overview-figure) documents differences from the stored shapes and the separate YAML authoring rules.

 Catalog metadata reuses classes and properties from the following RDF/OWL vocabularies:

 - [Data Catalog Vocabulary (DCAT)](http://www.w3.org/ns/dcat): The central vocabulary in our metadata schema, DCAT was “*designed to facilitate interoperability between data catalogs published on the Web*”.